 Sex: Dioecious.
 (All trees are either male or female).
 Male figs only produce pollinating fig wasps not seeds.
 Only female figs produce seeds.

 Fig: Bright red hairless (glaborous) with prominent bracts with hooked ends.
 The sweet ripe female figs are eaten by locals.

 Distinguish: One of the commonest earth figs in Borneo on Kinabalu and in the Crocker Range.
 Sabah.
 Less common further south. .

 Similar species: F. uncinata is one of 8 different species of closely related Sycocarpus earth figs found in Borneo.
 However F. uncinata which is endemic to Borneo does not occur in Sabah.

-- Notes: The taxonomy of Borneo’s earth figs were originally summarised by Corner in Berg (2005).
-This treatment was later revised by Berg et al (2007) in A study of the taxonomy of some stoloniferous species of ficus subsection sycocarpus (Moraceae) in Thailand and Malesia.
-However it is obvious that the vast variety of different earth figs found in the lowlands of Sabah do not fit easily into such a rigid framework.
-In particular it is likely that some earth figs with very large leaves may actually be the juvenile forms of other species (differences in adult and juvenile leaves are very common in the Moraceae) and more research is required.
+In particular it is probable that some earth figs with very large leaves may actually be the juvenile forms of other species (differences in adult and juvenile leaves are very common in the Moraceae) and more research is required.

 Ecology: The most likely dispersers are pigs and deer.
 The stiff hooks on the outside surface of the fig have almost certainly evolved to reduce seed predation by ground birds such as pheasants and partridges which swallow smooth figs whole and grind up the seeds in their stone filled gizzards.